--

--

-Y Construction of the second sec

-oning Request Page 1 of 5 Last Updated on April 1, 2019
+coning Request Page 1 of 5 Last Updated on April 1, 2019

-I understand that I must appear in person at any public hearing scheduled by in this matter.
-If I cannot appear in person, I will designate a representative or agent in writing below to act on my behalf.
-I hereby designate Robert S. Carey to represent me as a representative/agent in the pursuance of this rezoning request.
-Please see Owner Authorization (Exhibit 2) of Purpose of Rezoning Request Owner's Signature
+cannot appear in persor n, I will designate a rep ate Robert S. Carey to any public hearing scheduled by in this matter.
+If I presentative or agent in writing below to act on my represent me as a representative/agent in the

+Please see Owner Autho rization (Exhibit 2) of Purpose of Rezoning Request

+er's Signature

-Owner's Signature
+Owne er's Signature

-Applicant's Signature
+Applica int's Signature

+Alle

-Applicant's Signature
+Applica nt's Signature

-Dated
+8/2/ 22

+Di ated

-Total fee due (to be calculated by the Planning Department): \$ \\\\\
+Total fee due (to b lanning Department): \$

-NOTE: PLEASE REFER TO THE INSTRUCTION SHEET PROVIDED AS A REZONING REQUEST REQUIRES PUBLIC HEARINGS WITH BOTH THE PLANNING BOARD & TOWN COUNCIL.
-ADDITIONAL FEES ARE DUE TO THE TOWN COUNCIL FOR ITS PUBLIC HEARING.
-YOU WILL BE CONTACTED BY THE TOWN MANAGER'S OFFICE FOR FURTHER INSTRUCTION.
+HEARINGS WITH BUTH THE BLIC HEARING.
+YOU WI ROVIDED AS A REZONING REQUEST REQUIRES PUBLIC OWN COUNCIL.
+ADDITIONAL FEES ARE DUE TO THE LL BE CONTACTED BY THE TOWN MANAGER'S OFFICE INSTRUCTION.

-Rezoning Request

-Page 2 of 5

-Last Updated on April 1, 2019
+zoning Request Page 2 of 5 Last Updated on April 1, 2019